 Discover who is coming to your site and if they are converting to customers.
 Low checkout conversions could signal that you’re not driving qualified traffic to your site.
-In order to optimize store conversions, keep an eye on:
+In order to optimise store conversions, keep an eye on:

 Another key insight you can gain from evaluating site performance is whether or not there are any glaring discrepancies in your store.
 For example, if you see a big dip in orders or conversion rate, part of your tech stack might be broken.
 It happens — more than we like to admit!